mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Holding :hwlabel:`SHIFT` and pressing the :hwlabel:`FX SEL` button will scroll through the Effect Unit's effect chains.

-The :hwlabel:`Par 1` and :hwlabel:`Par 2` knobs control the meta knob and the effect mix level, respectively, for the Effect Chain.
+The :hwlabel:`PAR 1` and :hwlabel:`PAR 2` knobs control the meta knob and the effect mix level, respectively, for the Effect Chain.

 Slip Mode
 ---------